All About Disney & Pixar Short Film Festival

 Some of the 3-D effects are quite well done, and can be startling.
 You can always remove your glasses to see it’s just a 3-D effect and not real.

 The seats are theater style with backs and some padding.
 All seats have arms.
 They have some motion, though it’s extremely mild and minor in our experience.
-If you would prefer to avoid this effect and you have a wheelchair, you may wish to view the show from your wheelchair.
+If you preferred to avoid this effect, and you have a wheelchair, you may wish to view the show from your wheelchair.